stephenOdero/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group: A script to change the owner to vincent and the group owner to staff for all the files and directories in the working directoty
 101
 102-if_only: A script that changes the owner of the file hello to betty only if it is owned by the guillaume.. use chown --if=fromName:toName fileName
+103-Star_Wars: A script that will play Star Wars IV episode in terminal